-- 1. The Relevant Network Operator shall define, in coordination with the Relevant TSO, the schemes and settings necessary to protect the Network taking into account the characteristics of the HVDC System.
-While respecting the provisions of Article 4(3), protection schemes relevant for the HVDC System and the Network and settings relevant for the HVDC System shall be coordinated and agreed between the Relevant Network Operator, the Relevant TSO and the HVDC System Owner.
+- 1. The Relevant Network Operator shall define the schemes and settings necessary to protect the Network taking into account the characteristics of the HVDC System.
+While respecting the provisions of Article 4(3), protection schemes relevant for the HVDC System and the Network and settings relevant for the HVDC System shall be coordinated and agreed between the Relevant Network Operator and the HVDC System Owner.
 The protection schemes and settings for internal electrical faults shall be designed so as not to jeopardize the performance of the HVDC System in accordance with this Network Code. - 2.
 Electrical protection of the HVDC System shall take precedence over operational controls taking into account system security, health and safety of staff and the public and mitigation of the damage to the HVDC System. - 3.
-While respecting the provisions of Article 4(3), any change to the protection schemes or their settings relevant to the HVDC System and the Network shall be agreed between the Relevant Network Operator, the Relevant TSO and the HVDC System Owner before being implemented by the HVDC System Owner.
+While respecting the provisions of Article 4(3), any change to the protection schemes or their settings relevant to the HVDC System and the Network shall be agreed between the Relevant Network Operator and the HVDC System Owner before being implemented by the HVDC System Owner.